Thursday, May 30, 2013

 “Would you please finish decorating the Christmas tree?”

 Their family had been decorating the tree the night he died—it was meaningful to her as it was the last thing they'd been doing.
 Uncle Jim was tired and retreated to their back bedroom.
-Later, they found him on the small rug at the end of the bed—he'd had a heart attack.
+Later, they found him on the small rug at the end of their bed—he had a heart attack.

 They shared stories about a few ornaments as I put them on the tree.